 Direct taxes are one type of taxes an individual pays that are paid straight or directly to the government, such as income tax, poll tax, land tax, and personal property tax.
-Such direct taxes are computed based on the ability of the taxpayer to pay, which means that the higher his capability of paying is, the higher his taxes are.
+Such direct taxes are computed based on the ability of the taxpayer to pay, which means that the higher their capability of paying is, the higher their taxes are.

 For example, in the case of income taxation, an individual who earns more pays higher taxes.
 It is computed as a percentage of the total income.
 Additionally, direct taxes are the responsibility of the individual and should be fulfilled by no one else but him.